nodejs/node/deps/npm/doc/cli/npm-shrinkwrap.md

     }

-If these are the only versions of A, B, and C available in the registry, then a normal "npm install A" will install:
+If these are the only versions of A, B, and C available in the registry, then a normal `npm install A` will install:

     A@0.1.0
     `-- B@0.0.1
         `-- C@0.0.1

-However, if B@0.0.2 is published, then a fresh "npm install A" will
+However, if B@0.0.2 is published, then a fresh `npm install A` will
 install:

     A@0.1.0